 Foodlovers Market has great specials.
 How about last weeks deal: 3 punnets of mushrooms, 3 avocados and 2 bags of tomatoes for ZAR 50?
 Once I’ve done my shopping, I usually plan an evening to cook soup, sauces, make meatballs or fish cakes and stock up the freezer for the week so that I don’t need to cook every day.
 An added benefit to this is, that I use less electricity.

-TOTAL SAVINGS per year: 52 weeks x ZAR 500 = ZAR 26.000 (2 international flight tickets or if you’re lucky and wait for a good deal 3)
+TOTAL SAVINGS per year: 52 weeks x ZAR 500 = ZAR 26.000 (2 international flight tickets or if you’re lucky and wait for a good deal 3, just bought our roundrip to South America in 2020 for ZAR 24.000)

 To make the cooking more enjoyable I do suggest you have GOOD KNIVES.
 Chopping with a good knife makes it easy, quick and safe.
 I have the following set of 2 knives which is a starter set available on Amazon.
 Mine were part of a bigger set but these 2 knives are the ones I use each day.
 It is a once in a lifetime investment.
 I’ve had mine since 30 years when I started hotel school and they still look like new so in the end a lot cheaper than always buying plastic new ones.